meleakewubbie/lab2/README.md

-# lab2
-hello
-Please write a short narrative to introduce your work, and describe the maps and the word clouds.
-Please analyze why the maps or word clouds are different from each other. introduce your comparison of two places or two time periods.
-Why do you want to make this comparison?
-Make sure this narrative will be stored in a readme.md.
-(POINT 15)

-export the two maps to the repository and then insert them to the readme.md.
-Please compare them and briefly discuss why they represent different geospatial patterns on the map.
-(POINT 15)

-export the two word clouds to the repository and then insert them to the readme.md.
-Please compare them and briefly discuss why they represent different context.
-(POINT 15)
+Meleake's Lab 2: Geo-tagged tweet collection and visualization

 Elon Musk recently purchased Twitter.
-With the big news, I decided to do use a keyword search of "Elon" to analyze tweet text, location, time.
+With the big news, I decided to do use a keyword search of "Elon" to analyze tweet text, location, and time.
+I did one Elon search at 3pm on 4/25/22 and another one at 4pm on the same day.
+I chose these two time periods to compare tweets closer to the common work day and tweets further from the common work day.
+I consider 9am-5pm as the common work day for Americans.
+I did both analysis on the same region, the lower 48 states in the United States.

 "Elon" keyword twitter search at 3pm 4/25/22 Word Cloud:
 ![image](img/WordArt3pm.png)

 "Elon" keyword twitter search at 4pm 4/25/22 Word Cloud:
 ![image](img/WordArt4pm.png)

+Obviously Elon is the most frequent word in both word clouds.
+Twitter is also a frequent word.
+For my 3pm word cloud, Sir, was a common word.
+I have no idea why that word showed up a lot.
+Most of the words that showed up frequently were positive.
+Common words were: congrats, best, and great.
+The word clouds are different because the 3pm map had a higher concentration of words.
+The 4pm word cloud had a diverse set of words.

 "Elon" keyword twitter search at 3pm 4/25/22 Map:
 ![image](img/ustweets3pm.png)